huashi1/CAS_Thesis_Latex/RAEDME.md

-This is the first commit of the LaTex templates of CAS thesis
+This is the first commit of the LaTex templates of CAS thesis from www.ctex.org